Calculating... until our next FREE Code-Along Session. Secure your spot now

 Purchasing off-the-shelf software can be a quick way to deploy a fleet management system.
 However, these solutions often fail to meet all your specific data needs.

-In summary, you can code it from scratch, purchase an off-the-shelf solution that may not fully adapt to your specific needs, or use a database application builder like Five, which allows you to easily create a fleet database.
+In summary, you can code a fleet database from scratch or purchase an off-the-shelf solution that may not fully adapt to your specific needs.
+Your third option is to use a database application builder like Five, which allows you to easily create a fleet database, giving you a fully customizable fleet management system at an affordable monthly subscription.

 Why Creating a Fleet Database Is Now Easy